How mini-LED displays benefit content creators: A look at the MSI Creator 17 — the world's first laptop with a mini-LED display

 - High brightness — With brightness levels up to 1,000 nits, content creators can uncover and work on more details in their content.

-- Higher color range — Mini-LED displays can offer excellent coverage across sRGB, Adobe RGB, and DCI-P3 color spaces.
+- Higher color range — Mini-LED displays can offer excellent coverage across the sRGB, Adobe RGB, and DCI-P3 color spaces.
 This allows better resolution of color shades and offers much improved color accuracy.
 DCI-P3 is the preferred color gamut for digital cinema.

 - More details in the dark — Enhanced local dimming thanks to a staggering 5760-mLED array ensures highly resolved dark areas.

-As discussed before, mini-LEDs offer much better local dimming than conventional LEDs.
+As mentioned above, mini-LEDs offer much better local dimming than conventional LEDs.
 Though mini-LEDs do not turn off on a per-pixel basis like OLEDs do, they offer enough local dimming so as to display excellent HDR images.
 Mini-LEDs, essentially being LEDs, can boost up to very high peak brightness levels (up to 1,000 nits) simply by adjusting the backlight intensity whereas self-illuminating OLEDs are usually limited to around 500 nits.

 From the image below, we see that the higher number of local dimming zones in a mini-LED display help in offering excellent contrast, which enables a vibrant reproduction of the earth and the space background compared to always-on LED backlighting.
 In the second image, we also see much better resolution of leaf veins in the darker areas.